 Crater Falls is more impressive than usual though from the overnight rain.
 It’s only a 5m drop, but surrounded by moss and lichen as it cascades down next to the path.

 Photo stops aside, it’s a quick descent to the car and breakfast at Cradle Mountain lodge!
-It’s been a short three-hour walk (including half an hour trying to warm up in Kitchens Hut) and I’m back at Ronny Creek by 9am.
+It’s been a short three-hour walk (including half an hour trying to warm up in Kitchen Hut) and I’m back at Ronny Creek by 9am.

 [Just over a year later, I’m more successful in my attempt, and reach Barn Bluff on a day that starts almost as overcast, but clears up in time!]